vedanthv/Drug-Discovery-with-AI/README.md

 # Drug-Discovery-with-AI
-Project to discover drugs using data science and application of bio informatics for the Icebreaker Program of 2021 of Newolf Society
+Project to discover drugs using data science and application of bio informatics.
+Inspired by the Bio Informatics Project series by Data Professor!

 # Some Pre requisites